dsmcfarl/forth-stm32f746-disco/README.md

   make

 ## gen-cmsis
-gen-cmsis is a python3 script that parses the STM32F746.svd file and generates memmap.fs and bitfields.fs.
-The goal of it is to be simple and make the generated code as non-opinionated as possible about how it is to be used.
-The generated code should just provide the raw data about the registers and bitfields, then the code in common.fs can be tailored as desired without regenerating any code.
+gen-cmsis is a python3 script inspired by Terry Porter's svd2forth.
+It parses the STM32F7x6.svd file and generates memmap.fs and bitfields.fs.

+These files provide constants for register addresses and words for each bitfield within those registers. gen-cmsis only generates code for registers listed in registers.txt.
+The bitfield words are very simple and just put a triplet of bitfield bit offset, bit width, and register address on the stack.
+Words defined in common.fs are used to manipulate the bitfields based on these triplets.

-I think it should still be efficent in use as long as the words that manipulate the bitfield triplets are and convert them to masks and addresses as required are defined as foldable (maybe inline??).
+I think this strategy should be efficent in use as long as the words that manipulate the bitfield triplets and convert them to masks and addresses, etc. as required are defined as foldable (maybe inline??).
 I'm new to all of this so this may prove to be wrong.

-These files provide constants for register addresses and words for each bitfield within those registers.
-It only generates code for registers listed in registers.txt.
-The bitfield words are very simple and just put a triplet of: bitfield bit offset, bit width, and register address; on the stack.
-Words defined in common.fs are used then to to manipulate the bitfields based on these triplets.
+The goal of gen-cmsis is to be simple and make the generated code as non-opinionated as possible about how it is to be used.
+The generated code should just provide the raw data about the registers and bitfields, then the code in common.fs can be tailored as desired to actually manipulate the bitfields.

 To add more generated registers, just add them to registers.txt and run make again.